Business capabilities are a concept, a part of the business architecture that is becoming more and more popular.

 Examples of business concepts are Zero waste, Self-service, Sustainable production, and Bitcoin payments.

-Business is used here as a term for trading goods and services for value (money).
-Any concept within this context, even containing IT, is a business concept.
+Business is used here to trade goods and services for value (money).
+Any concept within this context, even IT, is a business concept.

 Business Capabilities Study